soufianekhiat/ImPlatform/README.md

 ```

 ## Future
-The author (me: @SoufianeKHIAT) don't have large number device.
+The author (me: @SoufianeKHIAT) don't own a large number devices.
 So I will only support the Windows specific target, the laptop I have.
 I'll add glfw support, etc. But for the other targets PRs are open to add for isntance MacOS specific code.